devilsdet/dsa_java/src/dsa_java/array/readme.md

     Concept:
         in the array find the index by geting nums[i];Then masrk the nums[i] as negative. if again the number comes, that means we visted it. hence mark it as output.

+### RemoveAllDuplicatesFromArray_04
+Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.